 - Commercial information — such as records of services purchased or considered.

-- Payment verification data — when you initiate a free trial, we receive from our payment processor (Stripe) a tokenized card fingerprint associated with your payment method.
+- Payment verification data — when you add a payment method to the Service (for example before your trial ends or when starting a paid subscription), we may receive from our payment processor (Stripe) a tokenized card fingerprint associated with your payment method.
 This fingerprint is a non-reversible identifier that allows us to determine whether a payment card has previously been used to activate a free trial on the Service.
 We do not receive or store your full card number, CVV, or expiration date.

 - Internet or network activity — such as browsing or search activity on our Service, referring/exit pages, and interaction with our emails or pages.